bertvv/notes-to-self/README.md

 # Notes to self

 This repository contains the source code of my blog, hosted on <https://bertvv.github.io/notes-to-self>.
-If you want me to write about a specific subject within the topics of the blog (Linux, CentOS, Ansible, ...), [open an issue](https://github.com/bertvv/notes-to-self/issues)!
+If you want me to write about a specific subject within the topics covered (Linux, CentOS, Ansible, LaTeX, ...), [open an issue](https://github.com/bertvv/notes-to-self/issues)!

 ## Cheat sheet